-(5) sub-rule (4) applies irrespective of whether a party has lodged a notice of objection in terms of sub-rule (2).
+(b) Where the provisions of sub-rule 3 are applicable or no notice of objection has been lodged in terms of sub-rule (2), the commissioner must commence with the arbitration immediately after certifying that the dispute remains unresolved.

+(c) Notwithstanding sub-rule (4)(b), the commissioner having commenced the arbitration, retains a discretion, as contemplate in Section 138(5) of the Act, to adjourn the proceedings to a later date.

-(6) The provisions of these Rules that are applicable to conciliation and arbitration respectively, including rules on representation, apply with the changes required by the context, to the conciliation and arbitration parts of con-arb proceedings, respectively.
+(5) The provisions of these Rules that are applicable to conciliation and arbitration respectively, including rules on representation, apply with the changes required by the context, to the conciliation and arbitration parts of con-arb proceedings, respectively.

-(7) If the arbitration does not proceed or is not concluded on the date specified in terms of the notice in sub-rule (1), the Commission must schedule the matter for arbitration either in the presence of the parties or by notifying the parties in terms of Rule 21.
+(6) If the arbitration does not proceed or is not concluded on the date specified in terms of the notice in sub-rule (1), the Commission must schedule the matter for arbitration either in the presence of the parties or by notifying the parties in terms of Rule 21.

+PART FOUR: ARBITRATIONS

-PART FOUR: 18 How to request arbitration
+18 How to request arbitration

-(1) A party may request the Commission to arbitrate a dispute by delivering a document in the form of Annexure LRA 7.13.
+(1) A party may request the Commission to arbitrate a dispute by delivering a duly completed LRA form 7.13.

-(2) The referring party must—
+(2) The requesting party must -

-(a) sign the referral document in accordance with Rule 4;
+(a) sign the request in accordance with Rule 4;

-(b) attach to the referral document written proof that the referral document was served on the other parties to the dispute in accordance with Rule 6; and
+(b) attach to the request written proof that the request was served on the other parties to the dispute in accordance with Rule 6; and

-(c) if the referral document is served out of time, attach an application for condonation in accordance with Rule 9(3).
+(c) if the request is served out of time, attach an application for condonation in accordance with Rule 9(3).

-(3) The Commission must accept, but may refuse to process a referral document until sub-rule (2) has been complied with.
+(3) The Commission must accept, but may refuse to process a request until the provisions of sub-rule (2) have been complied with.

-(4) This Rule does not apply to con-arb proceedings held in terms of Section 191(5A).
+(4) This Rule does not apply to con-arb proceedings held in terms of Section 191(5A) read together with Rule 17.

-Rule 19 When must the parties file statements
+19 When must the parties file statements

-(1) The Commission or a commissioner may direct—
+(1) The Commission or a commissioner may direct -

-(a) the referring party in an arbitration to deliver a statement of case; and
+(a) the requesting party in an arbitration to deliver a statement of case; and

 (b) the other parties to deliver an answering statement.